Configuration#

 Activating a License#

-Once you receive the license token from support, activate it with:
+Once you receive the license from support, activate it with:

-This validates the token and saves it in the agent.license field of the configuration file.
+This validates the license, verifies the agent key binding, and saves it in the configuration file.
 The license takes effect automatically.

 Verifying License Status#